xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 Q105 does not ask for a single algorithm that always predicts crashes.
 It asks whether, within a broad but explicit class of encodings, systemic crashes can be characterized as transitions from low to high tail risk tension with detectable structure.

+Nothing in this document asserts that such predictability exists or does not exist in our actual world.
+The goal here is to define what it would mean, at the effective layer, for a crash encoding to make that claim precise and testable.

 ### 1.2 Status and difficulty

-The status of systemic crash prediction is mixed.
+The status of systemic crash prediction in the real world is mixed.

 * There is substantial evidence that some crashes show leading patterns in volatility, correlation structure, network connectivity, or leverage.
 * There is also strong evidence that many proposed indicators suffer from instability, false alarms, and model dependence.